stevenshave/stevenshave.github.io/_pages/publications_list.md

 ### Quantitative microdialysis: experimental protocol and software for small molecule protein affinity determination and for exclusion of compounds with poor physicochemical properties

-Shave, Steven, et al. "Quantitative microdialysis: experimental protocol and software for small molecule protein affinity determination and for exclusion of compounds with poor physicochemical properties."
+<u>Shave, Steven</u>, et al. "Quantitative microdialysis: experimental protocol and software for small molecule protein affinity determination and for exclusion of compounds with poor physicochemical properties."
 Methods and Protocols 3.3 (2020): 55.

 <a href="https://www.mdpi.com/2409-9279/3/3/55"><i class="fas fa-fw fa-link"></i></a>
 <a href="{{site.url}}/files/publications/2020_quantitative_microdialysis.pdf"><i class="fas fa-fw fa-file-pdf fa-xl" aria-hidden="true"></i></a>